MihindumSLiyanage/Task_Capital-Placement/README.md

 - Questions → This represents a question within an application form.
 The `/api/questions` endpoints handle CRUD operations for questions.
 - Answer →  This represents a candidate's answer to a specific question within a submitted application using `/api/answer` API.

-## Possible Relationships
-- An Employee can create many Questions.
-(One-to-Many)
-- A Question belongs to one Employee.
-(One-to-Many)
-- A Question can have many Answers from different candidates.
-(One-to-Many)

 ## API Reference

 | Endpoint | HTTP Method     | Result                |